HiCool

 between each end of the pairs, and shows the inferred filtering

 threshold.
-The event_distribution
+The event_distribution chart indicates the

-proportion of each type of pairs (e.g. dangling
+proportion of each type of pairs (e.g. dangling,

-, …) and the total number of
+uncut, abnormal, …) and the total number of

-pairs retained (3D intra
+pairs retained (3D intra + 3D inter).

 Notes:

-file format is defined by the 4DN
+.pairs file format is defined by the 4DN

-file format is defined by cooler
+consortium;.(m)cool file format is defined by cooler

 authors in the supporting

-publication.Processing Hi-C sequencing libraries into .pairs
+publication.Processing Hi-C sequencing libraries into .pairs and

-files requires several dependencies, to (1) align
+.mcool files requires several dependencies, to (1) align

 reads to a reference genome, (2) manage alignment files (SAM), (3)